TIL about just and justfiles

 ⋅ 2 minute read

-just external link is just a command runner that I recently started using to define aliases for commands in my projects, e.g. build, test, or deploy commands.
+just is just a command runner that I recently started using to define aliases for commands in my projects, e.g. build, test, or deploy commands.

 Installation